mleoking/PhET/trunk/ide/intellij/README.txt

     c. start IntelliJ, opening the phet project
     d.
 File -> Settings -> Code Style -> Use Global Settings : PhetStyle
     (optional) e.
 If you are having trouble finding the directory in step b., one way to track it down is to create a dummy code style with a unique name, save it, close intellij, then search your file system for the unique name

+Quick tips (for Windows users, but keystrokes are similar on mac)!
+    Navigate to a class: ctrl-N
+    Launch main() for the file in the editor: ctrl-shift-F10 Navigate to declaration: ctrl-B
+    Find usages: Alt-F7